splitbrain/dokuwiki-plugin-dw2pdf/tpl/default/README.txt

 one will be tried.
 Eg. if You don't differ between even and odd pages, just the header.html is used.

+  * ''header.html'' -- Header for all pages
   * ''header_odd.html'' -- Header for odd pages
   * ''header_even.html'' -- Header for even pages
   * ''header_first.html'' -- Header for the first page

-  * ''header.html'' -- Header for all pages
+  * ''footer.html'' -- Footer for all pages
   * ''footer_odd.html'' -- Footer for odd pages
   * ''footer_even.html'' -- Footer for even pages
   * ''footer_first.html'' -- Footer for the first page
-  * ''footer.html'' -- Footer for all pages

   * ''citation.html'' -- Citationbox to be printed after each article
+  * ''cover.html'' -- Added once before first page
+  * ''back.html'' -- Added once after last page

 You can use all HTML that is understood by mpdf
 (See http://mpdf1.com/manual/index.php?tid=256)